MarkvanderSalm/react-redux-loading-hook/react-redux-loading-hook/README.md

 ## Motivation

 It's a lot of work to manually set and retrieve loading state all over an application, so I wanted to make this easier.
-I preferred having more of a reactive approach, so I decided I'd design it in such a way that you can just say "give me the loading state for this action" and have the library figure out the rest.
+I preferred having more of a declarative approach, so I decided I'd design it in such a way that you can just say "give me the loading state for this action" and have the library figure out the rest.

 Because almost any web application needs to track loading state for improving the user experience, I decided to make an NPM package so I can easily reuse the system in other React + Redux applications.